-In the last few years, veterinary cardiologists in the United States reported increased rates of a deadly heart condition, dilated cardiomyopathy (DCM), in Golden Retrievers and breeds which are not typically predisposed to DCM in general.
-Frequently these dogs were noted as being fed 'botique, exotic or grain free' diets, or BEG diets for short.
+In the last few years, veterinary cardiologists in the United States reported increased rates of a deadly heart condition, dilated cardiomyopathy (DCM), in Golden Retrievers and breeds which are not typically predisposed to DCM.
+Frequently these dogs were noted as being fed 'boutique, exotic or grain free' diets, or BEG diets for short.

 At this stage, research is still ongoing and it is unclear as to the underlying cause of the reported cases of diet related DCM.
 Some possible theories include nutritional imbalances in the foods themselves, unknown effects of certain exotic ingredients such as legumes, fruits, flaxseeds etc, or even potentially an unknown toxin.

 For pet parents concerned about nutritional deficiencies, feeding a rotational diet may help.
 A rotational diet offers a your dog with some variety while also reducing the risk of a deficiency developing from feeding a particular diet over an extended period of time.
 Rotational feeding involves offering your dog a combination of high quality diets, ideally varying protein sources and formats (eg. dry, freeze dried, wet).

 1. Best Grain Free Dog Food For Puppies